 While AirPods fit excellently into my ears and everyone I’ve had to try them on, some users need different sizes.
 If Apple could figure out a way to resize without making things complicated, it would likely expand the user base.

-AirPods are overall a fantastic product you should consider.
+AirPods are overall a fantastic product you should purchase as a companion to your iPhone.
+We think the future is really ripe with opportunity for AirPods to develop into a robust device on its own.
 And while there are flaws, they are one of the best products Apple has released in years.